turingschool/front-end-curriculum/projects/flash-cards.md

 # Evaluations / Submission

 You'll have the opportunity to review code with your accountabilibuddy after submitting.
-Instructors will send over group feedback.
+Instructors will share group feedback.

-Submit your GH Repo [here](https://docs.google.com/forms/d/e/1FAIpQLScsgrJD22g9WnUj7-3gXMHFSPqkk9rTt86kbRTEDGfGCIMLVA/viewform?usp=sf_link) by **9PM on Thursday of Week 1**.
+Project is due at **9PM on Thursday of Week 1**.